smithla02/fact-finder/README.md

 The project has the following structure:

-- `app/`: The main application directory.
 - `streamlit_app.py`: The main Streamlit application file.
 - `database.py`: Contains SQLAlchemy database operations for storing and retrieving fun facts.
 - `config.py`: Configuration settings for the application, including environment variables.
 - `openai_retrieval.py`: Handles fetching data from OpenAI.
 - `prompts.py`: Constructs prompts for querying OpenAI.
-- `alembic/`: Directory for Alembic migration scripts.
-- `tests/`: Directory for application tests.
-- `Dockerfile`: Configuration file for building the Docker image.
-- `requirements.txt`: File listing the Python dependencies for the application.
-- `README.md`: Documentation for the application.
+- `Dockefile`: Contains information about building a Docker image for the repository.
+- `.pre-commit-config.yaml`: Contains linting and formatting commit hooks for maintaining consistency in this repository
+- `data/`: Contains information about topics and topic associations.

 ## Prerequisites